-The deterministic approaches have been most successful in determining characteristic scales-either of rheological transitions, or of the depths of anomalies.
-They give no information about-nor understanding of-the statistics as functions of scale between the break points, nor information about the statistics of strong anomalies at fixed scales.
+The deterministic approaches have been most successful in determining characteristic scales - either of rheological transitions, or of the depths of anomalies.
+They give no information about - nor understanding of - the statistics as functions of scale between the break points, nor of the statistics of strong anomalies at fixed scales.
 In order to understand the observed wide range variability, some scaling (scale invariant) type assumptions are virtually mandatory since otherwise a (largely ad hoc) hierarchy of individual (nonscaling) sources of variability would have to be invoked every factor of 2 or 3 in scale.

-Indeed, there have been scaling models in solid earth geophysics ever since Vennig-Meinesz (1951) suggested that the energy1 at horizontal wave number K in the topography spectrum follows with $\beta{top} = 2$.
-Figure 1 shows that even with modern data Venning-Meinesz's spectrum is still an excellent approximation even down to scale below 1 km (although $\beta{top} \approx 2.1$, see Gagnon et al. 2003, 2006).
-If we perform isotropic scale reductions by a factor λ such that horizontal vectors are transformed as $\underline{X} \rightarrow \lambda^{-1} \underline{X}$, then the corresponding wave vectors are transformed as $\underline{K} \rightarrow \lambda \underline{K}$; we see that the power law form of E(K) is conserved (it is "scaling"); the exponent β is "scale invariant".
-Spectra of this form are therefore expected if the underlying dynamical processes are also symmetric with respect to isotropic scaling transformations (systems symmetric with respect to such isotropic scaling transformations are called "self-similar").
+Indeed there have been scaling models in solid earth geophysics ever since Vennig-Meinesz (1951) suggested that the energy1 at horizontal wave number K in the topography spectrum follows:

+$$E(K) \approx K^{-\beta top} \tag{1}$$

-1This is the (horizontal) angle integrated spectrum not the angle averaged spectrum; see discussion below.
+1 This is the (horizontal) angle integrated spectrum not the angle averaged spectrum; see discussion below.